-Article 3 Admission to Bachelor degree programme {Addendum}
+Article 3 Admission to Bachelor degree programme

-Access to education in the Bachelor degree programme in Applied Earth Sciences is open to individuals possessing a certificate as stipulated in the law and corresponding ministerial regulations with the proper profile or subject, or on the condition that all of the stated requirements have been met.
+Access to education in the Bachelor's degree programme in Applied Earth Sciences is open to individuals possessing a certificate as stipulated in the law and corresponding ministerial regulations with the proper profile or subject, or anyone who meets the stated requirements.

-Prior education requirements are elaborated below, by type of certificate.
+The prior education requirements are elaborated below, by type of certificate.

 a.
 Certificate of pre-university education (VWO; as stipulated in Art.
-7.24.1 a or b of the WHW) or a Surinamese diploma for pre-university education (VWO)
+7.24.1 a or b of the WHW) or a

-S&H profile [with Mathematics B, Physics and Chemistry] E&S profile [with Mathematics B, Physics and Chemistry] C&S profile [with Mathematics B, Physics and Chemistry] N&T profile [with Mathematics B, Physics and Chemistry]
+Surmamese diploma for pre-university education (vwo) S&E profile [with Mathematics B, Physics and Chemistry] S&H profile [with Mathematics B, Physics and Chemistry] E&S profile [with Mathematics B, Physics and Chemistry] C&S profile [with Mathematics B, Physics, Chemistry and Biology]